 This configuration can keep processes running or stopped.
 A defined process name will be evaluated with regards to if it is running (present) or not (absent).
 If the condition is not met the command defined in "command to run" will be executed.
 This could for example restart a process when it has terminated.
 On the other hand this can also prevent processes to run.
+Any restart event will be logged in the qbee logs.
+This allows you to see if you have processes that are failing on a regular basis.

 How to find the process to monitor?